Demonstrator Schools and Colleges

 GST King's Warrington

-Whilst accepting that academic work is very important, it is only one aspect of a King’s education.
-We believe that the development of leadership and character are the cornerstones of academic success and that the development of the whole person is fundamental to the success of our students.
-We offer a wide range of additional activities that enrich our educational programme.
+The academy accepts that academic outcomes are important, however, we feel that they should not be the sole focus of a school.
+We believe that the development of leadership and character are the cornerstones of academic achievement and that the development of the whole child is central to the success of our students.

 Our Journey With Educational Technology

-We now feel that the school, staff, pupils and systems are at a point where the educational technology we use is no longer a ‘bolt on’, but an integral part of everything we do and one of the reasons our pupils achieve highly with us.
+We now feel that our school systems are at a pivotal point where the educational technology we use is no longer a ‘bolt on’, but an integral part of everything we do and will contribute to a sustainable ‘new- normal’.
+During the pandemic we have acquired experience which we feel can be shared to help guide other schools.
+We would be delighted to help other teachers and leaders develop similar practices and strengthen their own digital capability.